Hemanth694/Internal-Survey-Tool/README.md

 # Internal Survey Tool

-To handle and manage all the employee surveys within an organization.
+To handle and manage all employee surveys within an organization.